ORNL/cpp-proposals-pub/D1673/blas_interface.md

 This paper proposes a C++ Standard Library dense linear algebra interface based on the dense Basic Linear Algebra Subroutines (BLAS).
-This corresponds to most of Chapter 2 and some of Chapter 4 in the [BLAS Standard](http://www.netlib.org/blas/blast-forum/blas-report.pdf).
+This corresponds to a subset of the [BLAS Standard](http://www.netlib.org/blas/blast-forum/blas-report.pdf).
-The BLAS supports the following classes of operations on matrices and
+Our proposal implements the following classes of algorithms on matrices and vectors:
-vectors:

 * Elementwise vector sums
 * Multiplying all elements of a vector or matrix by a scalar